jonahcote/project-euler/README.md

 # project-euler
-Project Euler work and solutions
+My WIP work and solutions for [Project Euler](https://projecteuler.net/), a set of math-oriented programming puzzles.